What is Firstcheck?

 What makes for good photos?

 Our smartphones are pretty clever these days and good at automatically snapping good photos.
 You’re of course aiming for sharp, focussed, non-blurred photos taken in good light.
 ‘Tap to focus’ is a great feature found on many smart devices.
+Check out these photo taking tips to help ensure you capture what your doctor needs to see.

 Why use Firstcheck SkinScope?